dcdpr/did-btcr2/chapters/Index.md

 ### Sidecar

-::Sidecar:: provides additional data alongside the **did:btcr2** identifier being resolved.
-This is analogous to a sidecar on a motorcycle bringing along a second passenger: the DID controller provides the DID document history (in the form of ::BTCR2 Updates:: and any additional proofs) alongside the DID to the relying party so that the resolver can construct the DID document.
+::Sidecar:: provides additional update data alongside the **did:btcr2** identifier being resolved.
+This is analogous to a sidecar on a motorcycle bringing along a second passenger: the DID controller provides the DID document history (in the form of ::BTCR2 Updates:: and any additional proofs) along with DID to the relying party so that the resolver can construct the DID document.

 In short, when a resolver is presented with a **did:btcr2** identifier, it